 \subsection{Amalgamation of geometric subgroups}

 In understanding the above theorem, one should have in mind the following example.
 Let $G=\MCG(S)$ be the (extended) mapping class groups of a finite-type surface $S$.
 Let $U$, $V$ be two closed, connected, incompressible subsurfaces, such that no connected component of $S-U$ (resp. $S-V$) is an annulus.
-These conditions ensure that $\MCG(U)$ and $\MCG(V)$ naturally embed in $G$, and we denote the image of such embeddings as \emph{geometric embedded} subgroups\footnote{The terminology "geometric" is due to Paris and Rolfsen \cite{paris_rolfsen} and denotes the image of the homomorphism $\MCG(W)\to \MCG(S)$ for any closed subsurface $W$, without further assumptions.
+These conditions ensure that $\MCG(U)$ and $\MCG(V)$ naturally embed in $G$, and we denote the image of such embeddings as \emph{geometric embedded} subgroups\footnote{The terminology ``geometric'' is due to Paris and Rolfsen \cite{paris_rolfsen} and denotes the image of the homomorphism $\MCG(W)\to \MCG(S)$ for any closed subsurface $W$, without further assumptions.
 Our notation thus denotes the cases when a geometric subgroup is also embedded.
 If there is a standard name for such subgroups we would be grateful for a reference.}.
-Let $\partial U\cap \partial V=\Gamma$ be a common boundary multicurve, and suppose $\partial U-\Gamma$ and $\partial V-\Gamma$ are “sufficiently entangled” in the complement of $\Gamma$, meaning that they are far enough in the curve graph $\C (S-\Gamma)$.
+Let $\Gamma$ be the collection of all curves which belong to the boundary of both $U$ and $V$; this multicurve might be empty even if $\partial U $ and $\partial V$ intersect.
+Suppose $\partial U-\Gamma$ and $\partial V-\Gamma$ are “sufficiently entangled” in the complement of $\Gamma$, meaning that they are far enough in the curve graph $\C (S-\Gamma)$.
 This condition ensures that the intersection of $\MCG(U)$ and $\MCG(V)$ is the Dehn Twist flat $\Z^{|\Gamma|}$ supported on $\Gamma$.
 Using the separability of the latter in both $\MCG(U)$ and $\MCG(V)$, one can find finite-index subgroups $A\le \MCG(U)$ and $B\le \MCG(V)$, such that every element $a\in A-\Z^{|\Gamma|}$ acts with large translation length on some subsurface $Y_a\nest U$ (Assumption (II)).
 Furthermore, the entanglement of the boundaries of $U$ and $V$ ensures that, whenever $a\in A-\Z^{|\Gamma|}$ and $b\in B-\Z^{|\Gamma|}$, the subsurfaces $Y_a$ and $Y_b$ must overlap (Assumption (III)).
 The above example is analysed more thoroughly in Subsection~\ref{sec:mcg}, where we prove the following, slightly more general result: